Meritech Capital

 Series E in 2008

-ForeScout Technologies provides a network access control and policy compliance management platform that enhances security through visibility.
-The company specializes in delivering agentless visibility and control over traditional and Internet of Things (IoT) devices as they connect to networks.
-By integrating with various security tools, ForeScout enables Global 2000 enterprises and government agencies to accelerate incident response, automate workflows, and optimize their existing security investments.
-Its technology allows organizations in sectors such as healthcare, financial services, and utilities to identify, segment, and enforce compliance for every connected device, effectively classifying risk, detecting anomalies, and remediating cyber threats without disrupting critical business operations.
+ForeScout Technologies is a leader in providing network access control and policy compliance management solutions, focusing on enhancing security through visibility.
+The company specializes in agentless identification and management of traditional and Internet of Things (IoT) devices as they connect to networks.
+By integrating its platform with existing security tools, ForeScout enables Global 2000 enterprises and government agencies to improve incident response and streamline workflows.
+Its offerings assist various industries, including healthcare, financial services, and utilities, by accurately classifying risks, identifying anomalies, and promptly addressing cyber threats while ensuring the continuity of critical business operations.
+The company's technology plays a crucial role in transforming the security landscape by making previously hidden devices visible and manageable.

 DealerSocket